ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 Mailbox auditing on by defaults adds a new *DefaultAuditSet* property to all mailboxes.
 The value of this property indicates whether the default mailbox actions (managed by Microsoft) are being audited on the mailbox.

-To display the value on user mailboxes or shared mailboxes, replace \<MailboxIdentity\> with the name, alias, email address, or the user principal name (username) of the mailbox and run the following command in Exchange Online PowerShell:
+To display the value on user mailboxes or shared mailboxes, replace \<MailboxIdentity\> with the name, alias, email address, or user principal name (username) of the mailbox and run the following command in Exchange Online PowerShell:

 ```
 Get-Mailbox -Identity <MailboxIdentity> | Format-List DefaultAuditSet